 |10||Danielle DiLorenzo||S12, S20||47.8%||12|

-Complete through Game Changers.
+Complete through Island of the Idols.
 Click contestant name/picture to view their contestant page.

 You've seen the best MPF performers, now here's the rest.